 Arts Tasmania manages public art commissions for the state government through the Tasmanian Government Art Site Scheme and assists clients in the private, community, local and federal government sectors to develop and manage public art or design commissions specific to their needs through the Corporate Art Scheme.

 What is the Tasmanian Government Art Site Scheme?

 The Tasmanian Government Art Site Scheme is the state government’s public art program.
-Since its launch in 1979, the Scheme has managed over 440 commissions creating more than 1 250 artworks located across the state, resulting in a contemporary state public art collection that includes work from a wide range of disciplines.
+Since its launch in 1979, the Scheme has managed over 440 commissions creating more than 1 250 artworks located across the state, resulting in a contemporary state public art collection that includes work from a wide range of disciplines

 The Scheme is a major source of government investment in the visual arts in Tasmania.
-This investment also flows through to the wider community, not only in the social, educational and health outcomes known to derive from public art, but to local suppliers as artists procure services and materials for the creation of artworks.
+This investment also flows through to the wider community, not only in the social, educational and health outcomes known to derive from public art, but to local suppliers as artists procure services and materials for the creation of the artwork.